Malaysia Fast Facts

 April 11, 2012 - Paramount Ruler Tuanku Abdul Halim Mu'adzam Shah takes office as head of state.

-January 2014 - Following a lengthy court battle that began in 1998, opposition leader and former Deputy Prime Minister and Finance Minister Anwar Ibrahim is acquitted of a sodomy charged.
+January 2014 - Following a lengthy court battle that began in 1998, opposition leader and former Deputy Prime Minister and Finance Minister Anwar is acquitted of a sodomy charged.

-March 2014 - After the government appeals Ibrahim's acquittal, a higher court overturns the decision and sentences him to five years in prison.
+March 2014 - After the government appeals Anwar's acquittal, a higher court overturns the decision and sentences him to five years in prison.

 March 8, 2014 - Malaysian Airlines Flight 370, traveling from Kuala Lumpur to Beijing, disappears from radar in airspace over the Gulf of Thailand.

-March 15, 2014 - Malaysian Prime Minister Najib Najib announces that Flight 370 veered off course due to a deliberate action.
+March 15, 2014 - Prime Minister Najib announces that Flight 370 veered off course due to a deliberate action.

-July 17, 2014 - Malaysia Airlines Flight 17 crashes in eastern Ukraine after being shot down by a surface-to-air missile, according to the United States.
+July 17, 2014 - Malaysia Airlines Flight 17 crashes in eastern Ukraine after being shot down by a surface-to-air missile.
 All 298 people aboard are killed.

-February 10, 2015 - Anwar Ibrahim's sodomy conviction is upheld in Malaysia's Federal Court.
+February 10, 2015 - Anwar's sodomy conviction is upheld in Malaysia's Federal Court.

 March 8, 2016 - Deputy Prime Minister Ahmad Zahid Hamidi announces to Parliament that Malaysian authorities foiled an ISIS plot to kidnap Prime Minister Najib, along with two other ranking officials, in January.

 November 19, 2016 - Thousands of people take to the streets of Malaysia's capital, Kumala Lumpur, to call for the resignation of Prime Minister Najib.
-Public dissatisfaction with Najib has grown, especially after news broke over alleged financial mismanagement of a government-run fund.
+Public dissatisfaction with Najib has grown, especially after news broke over alleged financial mismanagement of government-run fund 1Malaysia Development Berhad (1MDB).

+December 2016 - Muhammad V is sworn in as the 15th Yang di-Pertuan Agong, Malaysia's head of state.
+Previously, he reigned as sultan of Kelantan province for six years.

 January 17, 2017 - The search for Malaysia Airlines Flight 370 is suspended.